 The school as a social institution, School-Community relations, social control of education, and structure of school society.
-(Also listed as Education 309.)
-Not offered in 1963-'64.
+Prerequisite: 203.

 310. Social Psychology

 Human behavior in relation to social environment, the shaping of personality through group membership, the impact of personality on the group, and collective behavior.
 (Credit applied either as psychology or sociology.)
 Prerequisite: Introductory courses in sociology and psychology.